gem/oq-engine/doc/manual/oq-manual.rst

 Example 4
 :::::::::

-This example demonstrates an exposuremodel that defines the number of structural units for each asset, the average built up area per structural unit and the associated costs per unit area.
+This example demonstrates an *Exposure Model* that defines the number of structural units for each asset, the average built up area per structural unit and the associated costs per unit area.
 Listing `[lst:input_exposure_carea_aunit_metadata] <#lst:input_exposure_carea_aunit_metadata>`__
-shows the metadata definition for an exposuremodel built in this manner.
+shows the metadata definition for an *Exposure Model* built in this manner.

 .. container:: listing